bocoup/web-platform-contribution-guide/src/interviews.rst

 1. Tell us about the role you play in web standards work - what, where, and how are you contributing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 I'm one of the tech leads in the CSS Working Group, and have co-edited a significant proportion of its specifications for well over a decade.
 Before that I was a volunteer contributor to the Mozilla project, primarily in standards-compliance QA.
 I'm also on the W3C Advisory Board for these two years, helping with process and governance.

 2. How did you first get into web standards work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Through Mozilla in the early 2000s: back then they explicitly invited people to participate in QA and support Mozilla's mission to improve the Web and help them counter Microsoft's dominance by filing and triaging bugs and writing testcases.
 Since I had to refer to the specs a lot while I was doing this, I started finding bugs in the specs, and reporting those to W3C.
 Eventually the CSSWG invited me to join as an Invited Expert.
 Basically I followed Ian Hickson's footsteps, who went down a similar path a few years earlier.

 3. What skills do you rely on most in your work?
 Which do you find most important for success?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Skills are part of the equation.
 Here I rely on my ability to analyze technical problems and proposals in the abstract in depth, to look at the higher-level of design quality, to thoroughly understand a complex interconnected system and its myriad interactions, to figure out how a given proposal can and should integrate with that entire system, and to draft up new proposals that elegantly solve multiple constraints.
 I also rely on my ability to communicate all of this clearly to my colleagues, verbally and informally, and also formally in excruciatingly precise yet readable technical prose...

 The other important part is attitude: valuing the input of others, patiently working through a seemingly never-ending stream of critiques knowing that each comment is valuable for some reason, whether it be altering the proposal to address deficiencies or clarifying the text.
 Wanting to make everyone happy, while adhering to the core design principles of the Web, this is what motivates my work.

 4. What advice would you have given to your younger self when you were starting out?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Nothing to add here.
+:)
-Nothing to add here. :) I would say things that helped include
+I would say things that helped include

-* humility, to know that there are other people whose work is better than yours and whose input is useful to your work; and to be comfortable with that rather than disheartened or intimidated by it
+* humility, to know that there are other people whose work is better than yours and whose input is useful to your work;
+and to be comfortable with that rather than disheartened or intimidated by it
 * patience and stubbornness, to learn in depth all the relevant materials;
 to keep working at hard problems and working through all the details and all the issues
-* integrity, to prepare thoroughly and to do thorough work; to speak up when there's some thing to add, question, or correct in the discussion; and to keep working at a solution, and to keep soliciting and integrating feedback, until one is found that truly reflects the design intentions of the technology and is thoroughly worked out, rather than going with a rough idea that seems good enough for some people
+* integrity, to prepare thoroughly and to do thorough work;
+to speak up when there's some thing to add, question, or correct in the discussion;
+and to keep working at a solution, and to keep soliciting and integrating feedback, until one is found that truly reflects the design intentions of the technology and is thoroughly worked out, rather than going with a rough idea that seems good enough for some people
 * the desire to do good, because the goal Web standards is to make the Web a better place for everyone
 * a focus on the future and the world, because due to Web-compat constraints, the decisions, and the quality or sloppiness of our work, is embedded in this worldwide platform forever.

 The main advice I'd give to other people starting out is: don't be afraid to speak up!
 As long as your comments are well-considered and offered constructively, we want to hear them.
 And ask questions if you're confused: if you're in a discussion, we want you to understand what's happening so you can participate effectively.

 5. Why do you think web standards work is important?
 What's at stake?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Web standards are better than proprietary standards not just because they're free, but because they're open and collaborative.
+Web standards are better than proprietary standards not only because they're free, but because they're open and collaborative.
 They allow for a wider community to be able to define the future of the Web, and the collaboration and the deliberation, while it seems slow to people working on individual products, allow for a much higher quality Web platform for us all to build on.

 If we lose the Web standards process, it means one or two companies have come to dominate the direction and the possibilities of the Web.
-Their work might be faster, but it will also be lower quality, and it will have a narrower intent.
+Their work might be faster,
+but it will also be lower quality, and it will have a narrower intent.
 Because it won't incorporate such a diversity of interests and expertise, it will address fewer use cases and do so with less integrity.
-In the short run, 1-3yrs, it might be exciting to move faster, but in the longer run, it will be painful for everyone trying to build on a sloppier foundation.
+In the short run, 1-3 years,
+it might be exciting to move faster, but in the longer run, it will be painful for everyone trying to build on a sloppier foundation.